cleverpush/cleverpush-developer-docs/docs/sdks/android/stories.md

 - `title_text_size`: Sets the size of the story title text.
 - `title_position`: Defines the position of the title, with options like position_default, position_inside_bottom, or position_inside_top.
 - `story_icon_height`: Defines the height of the story icon in dp.
+- `story_icon_height_percentage`: Calculates the height of the story icon based on its width, setting the height as a percentage of the width (integer).
 - `story_icon_width`: Defines the width of the story icon in dp.
 - `story_icon_corner_radius`: Sets the corner radius of the story icon in dp.
 - `story_icon_space`: Specifies the space between individual stories in dp.